The Check List

 It’s time to explore and understand what matters most to you, and to learn as much as possible about the potential majors and careers available in your fields of interest.
 Check out our action items that are critical for you to complete in your first year at Wake.
 Below you can find detailed descriptions of these steps with corresponding links to relevant resources.

-Start your college career off right by registering for DeaconSource.
-Click the link to register and find tips on making your career-related searches easier.
-DeaconSource is Wake Forest’s job and internship website.
-Registering will give you access to apply to internship and will help us keep track of your interests so you can be up-to-date on relevant career events and opportunities.
+Start your college career off right by completing your profile for Handshake.
+Click the link to complete your profile and find tips on making your career-related searches easier.
+Handshake is Wake Forest’s job and internship website.
+Completing your profile will give you access to apply to internship and will help us keep track of your interests so you can be up-to-date on relevant career events and opportunities.

 Choose your Major and Career Direction